MarkNahabedian/Rete.jl/docs/src/index.md

 We assume that the network is fully constructed before any facts are asserted.
 Adding inputs to a JoinNode doesn't cause existing facts from those inputs to be processed.

+### Layers

+The network might best be constructed in layers.
+A singgle root node forms the top layer.
+It serves as the recipient of new facts.
+It distributes those facts to the next layer, which consists of memory nodes.
+A third layer consists of join nodes, typically defined by rules.
+The join nodes might conclude new facts which they pass to the root node.

 ## Flow of Facts through the Network